 Most loan brokers earn money by charging the borrower a fee for using their service or by receiving money from their loan panel each time that a customer introduced by them takes out a loan.

 You should note that every official loan broker must be registered with the Financial Conduct Authority (FCA) and that all the companies on their loan panel (meaning that the lender and broker have a good relationship) must also be licensed with the FCA.

-If you know of a loan broker that isn’t registered with the FCA, we strongly advice that you don’t take out a loan through them because it’s illegal to lend someone money without this important licence and because you, as a borrower, don’t get the enhanced protections on offer.
+If you know of a loan broker that isn’t registered with the FCA, we strongly advise that you don’t take out a loan through them because it’s illegal to lend someone money without this important license and because you, as a borrower, don’t get the enhanced protection on offer.

 Every loan company has a set of criteria which outlines who can borrow money from them.
 This is called a borrower profile and it’s one of the features that potential borrowers worry about the most.

 Even if you have a good credit score, you could still not be approved for a loan if you don’t match the lender’s borrower profile.
 But what’s usually included in one of these profiles?

 - How much you earn monthly or annually